-Reliable color vision testing using the plates requires that a standardized procedure be followed carefully.
+Reliable colour vision testing using the plates requires that a standardized procedure be followed carefully.
 The main points are;

-- A. Illumination
+A. Illumination

-- The preferred method used is the daylight or artificial daylight source which should give an illumination equivalent to the standard illumination 'C' or 'D' of CIE (Commission Intrenational e de I'E clairage).
+The preferred method used is the daylight or artificial daylight source which should give an illumination equivalent to the standard illumination 'C' or 'D' of CIE (Commission Intrenational e de l'E clairage).

-- B. Position
+B. Position

-- The plates should be shown at right angles to the visual axis of the applicant at about 75 cm distance.
+The plates should be shown at right angles to the visual axis of the applicant at about 75 cm distance.

-- C. Exposure time
+C. Exposure time